 The following image shows the Smart Home Devices page in the Alexa developer console:

 To view device state

-Browse to Smart Home Devices, or from the Alexa developer console home page, in the Resources pane, in the Tools section, click Smart Home State Reporter.
-The Smart Home Devices page appears.
-For each device, the following data appears:
+Or, on the developer console home page, scroll down to the Resources pane, and then, in the Tools section, click Smart Home State Reporter.

 - Type — The type of the device.

-- Skill Name — The skill that the device is linked to.
+- Skill Name — The skill to which the device links.

 - Namespace — An Alexa interface that the skill implements.